aixinransummer/data-512-a2/README.md

 Two metrics are computed for each country and region in the analysis step.
 The first metric is called articles-per-population rate, which is the number of total articles of a country (region) divided by the country's (region's) own population.
 The second metric is called high-quality-articles rate, which is the proportion of FA or GA articles among all politician articles in a specific country (region).

 ## Results
 There are six tables in total listed as final results.
 The first four tables contain the top and bottom 10 countries by articles-per-population rate and high-quality-articles rate.
-The last two tables rank the regions in descending order of the two metrics as well.
+The last two tables rank the regions in descending order in terms of the two metrics as well.
 By observing the results in the six tables, we reflected on the potential limitation and bias in the data in the [jupyter nobebook](hcds-a2-bias.ipynb).

 ## License
 Licensed uder the [MIT License](LICENSE),